 Al Gore was right!
 The ecosystem of planet Earth has been destroyed by year 2267.
 Everyone’s left home, to live in splendor on the planet Rhea if they can afford to, or on crummy old space stations if they can’t (most can’t; some things never change!).
 A medical officer, Laura Portmann, decides to raise money for a future on Rhea, by volunteering to go on an eight year deep space voyage onboard the space freighter, Kassandra.
 Each of the crew must take turns on watch, while the rest remain in cryosleep (the watch shifts are four months in duration).
 Midway through the journey, Portmann wakes to begin her latest four month stint on watch.
 Bored of all the admin work, she noses around and makes an awkward discovery about the ship’s cargo.
 Deciding to wake the captain and the security officer, they investigate mysterious sounds in the cargo hold and the captain gets himself killed!
 Portmann now decides to rouse the first officer, incurring his (suspicious) wrath as he accuses her of mental illness.
 Meanwhile, the head of the “terrorist” group known as the Luddites begins filling Portmann’s head with conspiracy theories, hinting that Earth might not be as barren as the space flight corporations would have everyone believe.

 Hackers, cyborgs, creepy aliens, and buddy road trips!
 The Signal has it all…except movie stars.
 With a budget of only $4 million, the film still didn’t make its money back at the box office.
 Nonetheless, it featured at the Sundance Film Festival and has been recognized for its themes of humanity and emotion over logic.
 MIT student Nic has been diagnosed with early muscular dystrophy, and doesn’t want his illness to sabotage his relationship with girlfriend, Haley, who is moving away to California.
-With their friend Jonah in tow, the group find themselves teased by a troublemaking hacker known as NOMAD, who leads them into a trap in the middle of nowhere.
+With their friend Jonah in tow, the group finds themselves teased by a troublemaking hacker known as NOMAD, who leads them into a trap in the middle of nowhere.
 From there the story gets weird, taking a hard turn into sci-fi land as Nic witnesses Haley’s abduction via the ever-popular light beam from the sky (clearly aliens are getting a discount on these beam devices somewhere, since they all use them).
 Things go from bad to worse, then sort of good as Nic gets his useless legs removed and replaced with super-powered prosthetics.
 Meanwhile, his buddies have received upgrades of their own, and together they wreak havoc upon their captors, only to discover—wait, no spoilers!
 You’ll have to watch and see…

 What made prodigious director Danny Boyle (Trainspotting, The Beach, 28 Days Later, Slumdog Millionaire, Steve Jobs) delve into science fiction (an effort he called a “spiritually exhausting experience”)?
 And how did such an award-winning film fail to earn back its modest budget, despite the clout of its director and unique production methods?
 Perhaps it is the problem of tackling subject matter too heavy for the mainstream audience to consume.
 Sunshine doesn’t offer any flashy space battles or evil galactic overlords who may or may not be the hero’s dad.
 Still, featuring fan-fav Cillian Murphy and a giant nuclear bomb attached to a spaceship on a mission to reignite the dying sun, one would think Sunshine might be able to overcome its mundane title and at least captivate the minds of the scientifically curious.
 But even Captain America (or rather, Chris Evans, here as “Mace the engineer”) couldn’t save this intellectually-stimulating and well-plotted mini-masterpiece from its own heat death.
 Drawing comparisons in style to 2001 and Aliens, Boyle’s movie deserves a bigger fan base.